Long Island Personal Injury Lawyer

 Duty of Care

 The first step in making a successful negligence claim is establishing the duty of care that the defendant owed the plaintiff.
-A duty of care is a legal obligation that is created and defined by the relationship between the two parties.
+A duty of care is a legal obligation created and defined by the relationship between the two parties.
 For instance, a doctor owes a duty of care to their patient, and a bus driver owes a duty of care to their passengers, but these duties involve different standards.
 Long Island personal injury lawyers often introduce expert testimony to help demonstrate the standards in a particular case.

 Breach of Duty